Aditi-Baskar/Prevention-of-Emotional-Entrapment-of-Children-on-Social-Media/README.md

 The following files have been used for the project:

-1. fchatroom.py: This module has the chatroom code and performs all the Backend operations including the DB commands.
+1.fchatroom.py: This module has the chatroom code and performs all the Backend operations including the DB commands.

-2. client.py: Has the client side code local chatroom.
+2.login.html: The html page for login into chatroom.

+3.session.html: Front end code for chatroom.

-3. age1.py: The module for age detection using DNN(21).
+4.age1.py: The module for age detection using DNN(21).

+5.dnn1.py: DNN training.

-4. svm.py: Has the svm classifier code for detecting if the conversation is grooming or not.
+6.svm.py: Has the svm classifier code for detecting if the conversation is grooming or not.

-5. svmtest.py: For testing the svm classifier.
+7.svmtest.py: For testing the svm classifier.

+8.metrics.py: Accuracy detection.

-6. mail.py: Used for sending alert messages to the respective authorities.
+9.mail.py: Used for sending alert messages to the respective authorities.

+10.bigdic.dic: The dictionary of all english words, including slang words and the coressponding stages.